 Adidas is a household name today, but this certainly did not happen overnight.
 The brand enjoys instant recognition today because it has invested heavily in a lot of effective promotion and marketing strategies in the past.

 Adidas spends a lot on traditional promotional campaigns like advertisements for billboards, TV, magazines, and more recently, social media.
 Adidas has also approached a number of influential celebrities to represent its brand to the target market, like Kanye West, Beyonce, Lionel Messi, and Stella McCartney.
 These endorsements cost a pretty penny, too, with each contract costing millions of dollars.
 Also, Adidas has earned quite an impressive reputation for sponsoring football teams of different countries, like Germany, Mexico, Spain, and Argentina.

 Being the oldest sports footwear brand in the world with more than seven decades in the business gives Adidas a significant advantage over its competitors in the industry.
 But this company has not thrived on longevity alone.
 It has also implemented some of the best marketing campaigns in history.
 Adidas has never stopped innovating to come up with new products that surpass earlier versions in terms of design and functionality.

 The Adidas marketing mix has proven to be very effective.
 You can definitely take some ideas from their strategies, but you also have to seamlessly incorporate these strategies with your own business goals and plans.

 To help you build a feasible marketing mix for your own company, you can use the EdrawMind software, which is a mind mapping instrument that can help you lay out your ideas into an organized template.
-Even better, you can use one of their pre-built templates that are specifically designed for the 4Ps of Marketing.
+Even better, you can use one of their 4Ps of Marketing templates that are specifically designed for the 4Ps of Marketing.
 You can create your mind maps from the browser, or you can download the software so that you can work offline.